AriFordsham/lens-wiki/How-can-I-write-lenses-without-depending-on-lens?.md

 {-# INLINE asAPair #-}
 ```

-Note the use of `fmap` on the second function necessary for lifting
+Note that the use of `fmap` on the second function is necessary for lifting
 your isomorphism witness up into the `Functor`.